swagner2/email-engine/README.md

 Clients who implement rigorous QA processes see fewer subscriber complaints, higher engagement rates, and stronger brand trust.
 A single broken link or rendering issue can undermine an entire campaign, making QA an essential investment.

 The Quality Assurance Testing Module is located in the `17-qa-testing/` directory and includes a comprehensive README with usage instructions.

 ---

+## Klaviyo API & MCP Automation Module

+The Klaviyo API & MCP Automation Module represents the future of email marketing agency operations.
+This module provides a strategic blueprint for automating the execution of your framework using Klaviyo's APIs and a Model Context Protocol (MCP) server, transforming manual tasks into automated workflows.

+**What's Included:**
+- **Implementation Plan:** A comprehensive plan detailing six automated workflows
+- **Architecture Overview:** How AI, MCP Server, and Klaviyo APIs work together
+- **API Endpoint Mapping:** Specific Klaviyo API endpoints required for each automation
+- **MCP Server Logic:** Step-by-step workflows for orchestrating each task

+**Six Automated Workflows:**
+1. **Automated Flow Building:** Create complete multi-step email flows in Klaviyo based on AI-generated copy and framework templates
+2. **Automated Segment Building:** Create complex customer segments instantly from strategic definitions
+3. **Automated Campaign Building:** Generate campaigns with AI-designed visuals and copy
+4. **Automated Campaign Performance Analysis:** Ingest campaign data and generate data-driven recommendations
+5. **Automated Flow Performance Analysis:** Continuously monitor flow performance and surface optimization opportunities
+6. **Automated A/B Test Analysis:** Analyze test results and recommend next tests using the PIE Framework

+**Key Benefits:**
+- **Massive Time Savings:** Reduce flow creation from hours to minutes, campaign building from 2-3 hours to 10-15 minutes
+- **Elimination of Manual Errors:** API-driven creation ensures perfect accuracy
+- **Scalability:** Manage 5-10x more clients with the same team size
+- **Continuous Improvement:** Automated performance analysis ensures data-driven optimization

+**The Transformation:**
+By implementing this automation layer, your agency fundamentally changes its operating model.
+Manual processes become automated workflows, scalability is unlocked, data-driven decisions become the default, and your team is elevated from execution to strategy and creative direction.

+The Klaviyo API & MCP Automation Module is located in the `20-klaviyo-api-automation/` directory and includes a comprehensive README with implementation guidance.

+---